 Having a mentor can be invaluable for your progression as an entrepreneur.
 Finding a person in your industry that you can rely on to get advice, answer your questions, and discuss your ideas with may well be your most valuable asset.

-If you have a mentor that you’ve built up a good rapport with, this may be the person who will give you the honest, sometimes disheartening feedback that will ultimately help make your business pitch better.
-“You’ll want to connect with people who aren’t afraid to tell you that your projections are too aggressive or that you’re shooting yourself in the foot with slide XYZ,” Sean says.
+If you have a mentor that you’ve built up a good rapport, this may be the person who will give you the honest, sometimes disheartening feedback that will ultimately help make your business pitch better.
+According to Sean Higgins, the co-founder of ilos Videos, “you’ll want to connect with people who aren’t afraid to tell you that your projections are too aggressive or that you’re shooting yourself in the foot with slide XYZ.”
 “Usually it’s hard to get this kind of feedback from an outsider.”

 Where do you find a mentor?
-Bryan Conklin, founder and CEO of Zylo, recommends SCORE, which helps entrepreneurs get in contact with potential mentors.
+Bryan Conklin, founder, and CEO of Zylo recommend SCORE, which helps entrepreneurs get in contact with potential mentors.
 “I recently got assigned a mentor from SCORE who has given valuable feedback on my pitches and plans for the business,” he says.
 “I plan on utilizing SCORE’s resources and my mentor to further refine my approach towards the business.”

 So far, we’ve covered a variety of ways that entrepreneurs can vet their pitch through industry professionals.
 But, while it is important to ask investors or other prominent thinkers in your industry for feedback, that’s only one piece of the puzzle—it’s also important to ask your potential customers for feedback.

 Josh says, “I usually advise entrepreneurs to test their concept by getting feedback directly from their intended customers.
 Those are the best people to validate the company’s opportunity.”

 Now, while we aren’t advising that you necessarily sit down with potential buyers and run them through your entire pitch deck, you should be asking them some key questions early on.